Using embedded buttons for Apple Pay and Google Pay payments

 • modePayment Page operation mode indicator with the value purchase

-• signature—request signature generated after all target parameters are specified
+• signature—request signature generated after all parameters have been specified

-• To initiate additional steps to be performed on the side of the Apple Pay and Google Pay services, specify the payment_methods_options parameter with:
+• To initiate additional steps to be performed on the side of the Apple Pay and Google Pay services, use the payment_methods_options parameter and specify the following:

 • a list of requested customer information in the billing_contact_fields array if collection of customer information is not configured for all payments within the project being used (details)

-The detailed list of information that can be passed in the payment_methods_options parameter can be found below.
+The detailed list of information that can be specified in the payment_methods_options parameter can be found below.

 {